 Admissions Information for Parents

-The Office of Admission and Recruitment provides an abundance of information specifically for parents regarding campus visits, the application process, paying for college, areas of study, on-campus housing, campus safety and more.
+The Office of Admission and Recruitment provides an abundance of information specifically for parents regarding campus visits, the application process, paying for college, areas of study, on-campus housing, campus safety, and more.
 Visit the Office of Admission and Recruitment's Info for Parents.

-Going to college is a time of change for both students and parents, and just as UL Lafayette offers special sessions to "orient" student to campus life, so to does the Office of Orientation offer special sessions to acclimate parents to the college landscape.
+Going to college is a time of change for both students and parents, and just as UL Lafayette offers special sessions to "orient" student to campus life, so too does the Office of Orientation offer special sessions to acclimate parents to the college landscape.
 View information on Parent Orientation.